kscypher/Creame-Bliss/README.md

-# 🍚 Whisked Away – Fresh Bakes Daily
+# 🍚 Creame & Bliss – Fresh Bakes Daily

-Welcome to **Whisked Away**, a beautifully designed bakery website that showcases delightful cookies, cakes, and biscuits.
+Welcome to **Creame & Bliss**, a beautifully designed bakery website that showcases delightful cookies, cakes, and biscuits.
 This responsive and modern web interface is built using HTML, CSS, and JavaScript.

 ## 🌟 Features